Are We Setting Recovery Weights Too Low? Insight From an FBT Therapist

 What Do Parents Say About Recovery Weights?

-So, believing that parents do indeed know their children best and are an untapped resource to study this further, I took to Twitter to ask parents to share their experiences about recovery weights being set too low.
+As an FBT therapist in Los Angeles, I believe that parents do indeed know their children best and are an untapped resource to study this further.
+So, I took to X to ask parents to share their experiences about recovery weights being set too low.
 I got an overwhelming response.
 Below are some excerpts of what parents sent to me:

 Second Parent Response